Simple MVVM Toolkit Express

-Simple MVVM Toolkit makes it easier to develop WPF, Silverlight, Windows Store and Windows Phone applications using the
+Simple MVVM Toolkit makes it easier to develop WPF, Silverlight, Windows Store, Windows Phone, iOS and Android applications using the

 Model-View-ViewModel design pattern.
 The purpose of the toolkit is to provide a simple framework and set of tools for getting up to speed quickly with applications based on the MVVM design pattern.
 The emphasis is on